nygard/class-dump/README.md

 * http://resources.infosecinstitute.com/ios-application-security-part-2-getting-class-information-of-ios-apps/
 * http://timourrashed.com/decrypting-ios-app/

-How it works?
+How does it work?
 ----------
-Utility works on compiled version of application.
+Utility works on compiled version of an application.
 It reads Objective-C portion of Mach-O object files.
 Parses all classes, properties, methods and i-vars defined in that file adding all symbols to the list.
 Then it reads all dependent frameworks doing the same (parsing Objective-C code structure), but now adding symbols to forbidden list.
-Than all symbols from your executable that aren't in forbidden list are obfuscated.
+Then all symbols from your executable that aren't in forbidden list are obfuscated.
 For each symbol random identifier consisting of letters and digits is generated.
 Every time you do obfuscation unique symbol map is generated.
 Generated map is then formatted as header file with C-preprocessor defines.
-File is then included in .pch file.
+This file is then included in .pch file.
+Then it finds all XIBs and Storyboards and updates names inside (so effectively Interface Builder files are also obfuscated).
+Utility also finds xcdatamodel files inside your project and adds symbols (class and property names) to forbidden list.
 During compilation any symbol defined in header is compiled with different identifier, the generated one.

+iOS Class Guard also provides support for obfuscating CocoaPods libraries.
+When you provide path to Pods project utility automatically goes through all listed targets and finds .xcconfig files and precompiled header paths which will be modified.
+Then it adds previously generated header to library .pch header and updates header search path in .xcconfig file for a target.

+iOS Class Guard also generates symbol mapping in a JSON format.
+It’s needed for reversing the process when e.g. you get a crash report.
+Important note is that iOS Class Guard does not obfuscate system symbols, so if some of the methods/properties has same name in a custom class they won’t be obfuscated.

 Example generated symbols header:
 ``` C